Aadityaza/3d-Growing-neural-cellular-automata/README.md

 # 3d-Growing-neural-cellular-automata
 This project is inspired by the paper "Growing Neural Cellular Automata" found at the link: https://distill.pub/2020/growing-ca/.

-Find original Colab document can be found at: https://drive.google.com/file/d/1F3xIUltW6hg9AVLXfJq7c8IMRp8Leq01/view?usp=sharing
+Find the  Colab document of this project at: https://drive.google.com/file/d/1F3xIUltW6hg9AVLXfJq7c8IMRp8Leq01/view?usp=sharing

 The project explores the fascinating concept of Neural Cellular Automata (NCA) and its application in modeling complex morphogenetic processes.
 The primary aim is to learn the local-level rules that govern the growth of a structure from a single cell, ultimately leading to the creation of a specific type of structure.